VISUAL ARTISTS

 Photographs: Ville Mäkilä / Turun museokeskus

-Robohemians 2022
+ROBOHEMIANS 2022

 is a playful artwork that features three robots getting wasted at a bar.
 Two of them talk shit to each other, and the third one recites poetry.